danielharrell/LectFall2015/Question.md

 There is another pronoun like this in my question, as it happens, related to the first.
 For my question is about what *you* had for lunch.
-And this means, evidently, that I can use the pronoun "you", without any reference to a noun it might have replaced, to address my question to each of you, as if my reference to you both included and excluded anyone else, at least in the audience.
-And this seems something like the way I can use the pronoun "what", again without reference to any noun it might have replaced, to ask my question about *what* you had for lunch, as if my reference to your lunch both included and excluded anything else, at least that was edible and available.
-And there is yet another word in my question, the word "today", that seems to make the same double reference, as if it too were the same kind of pronoun.
-For there is no date, evidently, that the word "today" takes the place of; and this allows it refer to any day in referring to just one.
+And this means, evidently, that I can use the pronoun "you", without any dependence on a name it might have replaced, to address my question to each of you, as if my reference to you both included and excluded anyone else, at least in the audience.
+And this seems something like the way I can use the pronoun "what", again without any dependence on a noun it might have replaced, to ask my question about *what* you had for lunch, as if my reference to your lunch both included and excluded anything else, at least that was edible and available.
+And there is yet another word in my question, the word "today", that seems to make the same double reference, as if it too were the same kind of pronoun. <!--Perhaps put "today" in nearby formulation of question?--> For there is no date, evidently, that the word "today" takes the place of; and this allows it to refer to any day, in referring to just one.

 Why is this essential to questions more generally?
 The pronoun problem is an emblem of something essential,